ekw/pyPhotobooth/README.md

 pyPhotobooth
 =============

 I wrote this photobooth software (and built the photobooth itself) for my sister's wedding banquet over the course of a month back in 2012.
-During the wedding banquet, the software ran under WinXP and printed to a Canon PIXMA MG5320, but I have since ran it successfully on WinVista and Win7.
-The software should also run under Linux, but printing currently only works with Windows.
-Printing should work for Linux as well if the code in photobooth.print.winPrint module is ported.
-The only printer I have used with pyPhotobooth is the Canon PIXMA MG5320.
+During the wedding banquet, the software ran under WinXP and printed to a Canon PIXMA MG5320, but I have since ran it successfully on WinVista and Win7 for a friend's wedding in 2014 and a birthday party in 2015.
+The software should also run under Linux, but printing currently only works in Windows.
+Printing in Linux should work as well if the code in the photobooth.print.winPrint module is ported.
+The only printer I have used with pyPhotobooth is a Canon PIXMA MG5320.

 Prerequisites
 -------------